 Opening time to visit this attraction:

-- In the summer, the Temple of Literature (Quoc Tu Giam) opens every day from 7:30 am to 17:30 pm.
+- The Temple of Literature opens every day from 7:30 am to 5:30 pm in the summer.

-A little history of the Temple of Literature
+A basic history of the Temple of Literature:

-Architecture and the way to visit Hanoi Temple of Literature
+The way to visit the Temple of Literature in Hanoi

-The complex of Van Mieu – Quoc Tu Giam relics is situated on an area of 54,330 m2 with many architectural works.
-Surrounding the campus are red bricks.
-With many times of restoration, this site has over 22 small and big buildings.
-Most of the buildings were built on a line, making the balance.
+All the complex of Van Mieu Quoc Tu Giam relics is situated in an area of 54,330 m2 with many architectural works.

-When you visit this site, here are some buildings which you should notice because they are the main constructions of this temple.
+When you visit this attraction, here are some buildings which you should notice because they are the main constructions here.

-- The main gate (number 5) of the Temple of Literature has 3 doors, which is the typical gate of most temples and pagoda in Vietnam.
+- The main gate (number 5) of the Temple of Literature has 3 doors, which have the old design same as most temples in Vietnam.

-- Khue Van Cac (Literature Pavilion) (number 7) was built in 1805, this building is a symbol of the studious spirit of Vietnamese people, showing the vision and orientation of education which is the main core of the country’s development in the future.
-Therefore, Khue Van Cac is chosen to become the worthy symbol of Hanoi capital of Vietnam.
+- Khue Van Cac (Literature Pavilion) (number 7) was built in 1805.
+This building has become a symbol of the studious spirit in Hanoi and the whole country, showing the vision of education as the core of development.

-- Bia Tien Si (Stelae of Doctors) (number 9): Each stele on each turtle is made of stone, engraved with the names of the doctors, mandarins, high-leveled candidates.
+- Bia Tien Si (Stelae of Doctors) (number 9): Each stele on each turtle is made of stone, engraved with the names of the doctors, mandarins, and high-level candidates.
 There are still 82 steles from the examinations from 1442 to 1779, which are the most precious relics of the monument.
-Many students come here to try to touch the head of the turtle to get good luck, but this action is illegal in order to protect the typical relics of Hanoi and Vietnam.
+Many students come here to try to touch the head of the turtle to get good luck; however, this action is illegal to protect the typical relics of Hanoi and Vietnam.

 - Thai Hoc Buildings (number 13): These are two buildings connecting with each other.
-These places are to worship the kings Ly Thanh Tong, Ly Nhan Tong, Le Thanh Tong, and the famous person Chu Van An (1292–1370 ) who was a teacher and high-ranking mandarin during Tran dynasty in Vietnam.
+These places are to worship the kings Ly Thanh Tong, Ly Nhan Tong, Le Thanh Tong, and the famous person Chu Van An (1292–1370 ) – a teacher and high-ranking Mandarin during the Tran dynasty in Vietnam.

 Notes when visiting Quoc Tu Giam